fermiPy/Workshop_2022/docs/index.md

-A three day workshop to organize Fermi-LAT collaboration and community development and maintenance of public tools to analysis Fermi LAT data.
-Focusing in particular on the "Fermipy" software package.
+A three day workshop to organize Fermi-LAT collaboration and community development and maintenance of public tools to analysis Fermi LAT data, focusing in particular on the "Fermipy" software package.

 ### Workshop details